realtimeradio/oversampled-pfb/hdl/playground/types/readme.md

 I think the right thing to do is just have more interfaces defined that covers all of our different types.
 It is verbose and descriptive.
 Work up front but overall helpful.

+But I did learn that with Vivado Synthesis you can define modports that exclude some of the defined signals and the synthesis tool doesn't complain about it.
+That could be helpful in my case.
+Requires more interface definitions though.

+# 09/21/2020
+I didn't look at this HDL over the weekend.
+However, I tried to pick up where I left off above in the last paragraph stating that I had a standalone interface testbench that claimed that modports could be used to exclude signals.
+This worked in that standalone example (`playground/tmp_if` directory) but then when applied to my `parallel_xfft` work I didn't see the same effect in Vivado synthesis.
+The tool continued to complain about undriven and unconnected nets.
+So I am back at thinking several independently defined interfaces is the best way to go here.